 semolina flour

-1. Make the dough or use store bought, about 12 ounces is required for a 13-inch pizza.
+- Make the dough or use store bought, about 12 ounces is required for a 13-inch pizza.
 Roll out the dough, shape to fit the peel, then place on the peel (sprinkled with semolina).
-Heat oven to 450 and allow pizza steel (or stone) to heat 20-30 minutes at that temperature (while preparing the pizza).
+Heat oven to 450° F and allow pizza steel (or stone) to heat about 20 minutes (while preparing the pizza).

-2. Spread the San Marzano tomatoes around the crust to cover, then add the Spanish Chorizo slices, followed by the tomatoes, jalapenos, then mozzarella, and finally sprinkle the Cotija on.
-Place on pizza steel (or stone) that is sprinkled with corn meal and bake for about 12 minutes, turning 90 degrees a couple times as it cooks, until the top of the cheese begins to brown.
+- Spread the San Marzano tomatoes around the crust to cover, then add the Spanish Chorizo slices, followed by the tomatoes, jalapenos, then mozzarella, and finally sprinkle the Cotija on.
+Place on pizza steel (or stone) and bake for about 12 minutes, turning 90 degrees a couple times as it cooks, until the top of the cheese begins to brown.

-3. Once browned, remove from the oven and allow to sit for several minutes, drizzle on the olive oil and sprinkle on the basil leaves.
+- Once browned remove from the oven and allow to sit for several minutes, drizzle on the olive oil and sprinkle on the basil leaves.
 Cut into pieces and serve.